Planning for Your Health and Safety

 Staying mentally and emotionally healthy while you are abroad is key to having a successful CLS experience.
-You should note that mental healthcare resources in your host country may differ significantly from mental healthcare resources in the United States.
+You should note that mental healthcare resources in your host community may differ significantly from mental healthcare resources in the United States.
 Mental health specialists and counselors may not be available, and providers who are available may not have adequate English language skills to meet your needs or may approach assessment and treatment for mental healthcare in ways that differ from your current care.
 If you have a pre-existing condition, you should talk to your healthcare provider and make a plan to continue your care during the summer.
 CLS staff will also provide you with information about resources you can use to access a limited number of counseling services by phone while abroad.

 The Alumni Support Network can be a great resource for tips about reducing stress, eating healthy, getting exercise, and other activities that may help you stay healthy in your host site.
-The Alumni Advice Guides also provide ideas for staying mentally and physically healthy on the CLS Program, among other topics.
+Speaking to CLS alumni in advance of the program can help you come up with ideas for staying mentally and physically healthy while abroad.
 Your CLS Program Officer will provide more information in the site-specific pre-program virtual orientation webinars and the site-specific handbook about what is available in the host city and the types of activities that are realistic for students given the cultural norms.
 You can also reach out with any specific concerns or questions directly to the Program Officer.
-While you are on the program the CLS institute staff will seek to foster a supportive and encouraging environment for you throughout the program, and we are here to help.
-However, please remember that the CLS staff are not trained medical or mental healthcare providers
+While you are on the program the CLS institute staff will seek to foster a supportive and encouraging environment for you throughout the program and are there to help.
+However, please remember that CLS staff are not trained medical or mental healthcare providers.